broij/akka-stream-utils/README.md

                                      (implicit actorSystem: ActorSystem): AnycastWithPriorities[T, P]
 ```

 Creates a diverging operator.
 The result is an object allowing to create sources whose materializations are consumers registered to the same producer.
 The producer emits the elements of the source it wraps one after the others.
-These sources can be created via the method:
+The sources can be created via the method:
 ```
 AnycastWithPriorities.withPriority(priority: P): Source[T, NotUsed]
 ```